karthikams/Simulation-Of-32-bit-CPU-in-verilog/README.md

 # Implemented a 5-stage pipelined 32-bit RISC CPU.
 Project development involved module creation for Program Counter, Instruction Memory and Register, Register File, ALU and Data Memory.
 # Implemented Register to register, immediate and data movement type fixed point instructions.
 Incorporated ADDF and MULF floating point instructions in CPU.
 # Additional functionality to overcome data and control hazards.
+# This repository contains verilog files for each module explained above along with their test fixture.
+Individual modules are later integrated in top module named cpu module